 It turns out, even though we live in a body, we spend a lot of time NOT in our bodies.
 Instead we sit at desk and spend countless hours in our head.
 Problem solving, creating, and communicating.
 Yet, even when we aren’t working, we most likely are caught up in our heads.
 Thoughts flashing through the mind non-stop; ruminating about what we want to eat, if we will ever find the love of our lives, or if there is a job out there that will leave us feeling fulfilled.

 Question, how many times have you been in a gym and the people on the treadmill or stationary bike are watching television or reading a magazine?
 Case in point.
-Even when we try to spend time in our body…we often fall short.
+Even when we try to spend time in our body…we aren’t in our bodies at all.

 This isn’t your fault!
 There are a multitude of reasons why we don’t spend time embodied.
 First of all, they build TV’s into treadmills these days!
 We live in a time and a culture where we are encouraged to be disembodied.
 We have information at our fingertips at any moment (more mind time).
 We drink another cuppa coffee instead of taking a nap.
 We spend most time indoors, away from the gentle breeze and delicate drops of cool rain.
 Society teaches us to be disembodied.
 It's our head that matters, right?

-Oh, and the most common and powerful reason we disembody… because it’s react freaking uncomfortable to be in a body!
+Oh, and the most common and powerful reason we disembody… because it’s really freaking uncomfortable to be in a body!